MicrosoftDocs/learn/learn-pr/iot/create-your-first-iot-central-app/includes/5-create-real-device-nodejs.md

 1. Delete the default contents of the _Program.cs_ file.

-1. Add to the _Program.cs_ file all the code in the following section.
+1. In the _Program.cs_ file, add all the code in the following section.

 ::: zone-end